shopware/shopware/changelog/_unreleased/2021-10-14-update-rule-assignment-appearance.md

         ...
     ],
     deleteContext: { // Configuration of the deletion
-        type: 'delete', // Types are delete or update.
-Delete for n:m associations and update for n:1 assocations.
+        type: 'many-to-many', // Types are many-to-many or one-to-many.
         entity: 'entityToDelete', // Entity which should be deleted / updated
         column: 'yourColumn', // Column in the entity to delete / update },
     addContext: { // Configuration of the addition
-        type: 'insert', // Types are insert or update.
-Insert for n:m assocations and update for n:1 assocations.
+        type: 'many-to-many', // Types are many-to-many or one-to-many
         entity: 'entityToAdd', // Entity which should be added / updated
         column: 'yourColumn', // Column in the entity to add / update
         searchColumn: 'yourColumn', // Column which should be searchable